 The British Embassy and Consulates General in China have no authority to conduct criminal record checks and so we are unable to provide British nationals with proof of no criminal record.
 Please refer to our Living in China guide for information on how to obtain a criminal record check in the UK and in China.

 How to apply for a notarial service or certificate

-- written proof that the document must be issued by the British Embassy/Consulates.
-This must be a letter or written statement from the requesting authority or a link to the relevant page on their official website.
+- a letter or written statement from the requesting authority, or a link to the relevant page on their official website, explaining in full why they need this document, the purpose for which it will be used and confirmation that the document can only be issued by the British Embassy/Consulate.
 The requesting authority does not include your agent or employer.

 - the bio-data page of your valid British passport

 - proof of residency or immigration status in China